austin-owensby/AdventOfCode/ReadMe.md

    - year (Ex.
 2022) (Defaults to 2015)
    - day (Ex.
 14) (Defaults to 1)
    - secondHalf (Ex. true) (Defaults to false)
-   - send (Ex. true) (Defaults to false) Submit the answer to the AoC website
+   - send (Ex. true) (Defaults to false) Submit the result to Advent of Code
    - example (Ex. true) (Defaults to false) Use an example file instead of the regular input, you must add the example at `Inputs/<YYYY>/<DD>_example.txt`
 - Ex. `GET api/run-solution?year=2022&day=14&secondHalf=true&send=true`